 We thank the following bodies/ organisations for having supported us so far:

 .Money from the National Lottery has helped us equip the Pottery and fund our pottery tutors (2014-15).
 It has also provided a large amount of funding to set up and buy equipment for our woodworking project (2016-17).
-Last year we secured funding for our kitchen activities, encouraging service users to become chefs and cooks.
-This year (2019-20) we will spend the funds on expanding our service user sports program.
+We secured funding for our kitchen activities, encouraging service users to become chefs and cooks.
+In 2019-20 we spent the funds on expanding our service user sports program and setting up a purpose built space for a gym.
+2020-21 of course saw us use the funding to provide activity packs and weekly communication sessions with all of our lock-downed service users as well as improve sanitation in the light of the Covid-19 outbreak.

 |